-Market volatility can be used to reduce taxes with “tax-loss harvesting” transactions.
-Tax-loss harvesting works by taking advantage of investments that have declined in value, which is a common occurrence in broadly diversified portfolios.
+Market volatility offers an opportunity to discuss a planning technique known as “tax-loss harvesting” which can be used to reduce taxes in certain cases.
+Tax-loss harvesting works by seeking to take advantage of investments that have declined in value, which is a common occurrence in broadly diversified portfolios.
 By selling investments that have declined below their purchase price, a tax-loss is generated, and that loss can be used to offset other taxable gains, thus lowering your potential tax liability.

-Given current market conditions such as these, Freestone looks for opportunities to take advantage of tax-loss harvesting for our clients.
-This planning opportunity provides losses to offset portfolio gains that may have been realized previously, or will be in the future.
+Given the current market conditions, Freestone looks for opportunities to take advantage of tax-loss harvesting for our clients.
+A well-diversified portfolio of individual stocks can be ideal for tax-loss harvesting because various market sectors may perform differently in times of volatility.
+This planning opportunity provides losses to offset portfolio gains that may have been realized previously or in the future.

 A few important caveats to note:

-Tax-loss harvesting only applies to taxable accounts.
-Retirement accounts such as IRAs and, 401(k)s, or 529s are already tax-sheltered and any investment held within these accounts are ineligible.
+1. Tax-loss harvesting only applies to taxable accounts.
+Retirement accounts such as IRAs and 401(k)s, or 529s are already tax-sheltered and any investment held within these accounts are ineligible.

 As with all tax items, certain restrictions apply and due to individual circumstances, all tax strategies may not be available or ideal for everyone.
 We are not making any investment or trading recommendations, and you should not take any action without first discussing with your Freestone advisor alongside a tax professional.